-The special assumption that the amount of global public good is equal to the sum of individual countries' contributions is one that in this particular context must mainly be justified in terms of analytical simplicity.
-More generally, it is reasonable to assume that the different countries' contribution may have a different degree of efficiency in contributing to the global public good4.
-But at the present level of abstraction the special assumption does not detract from the general validity of the conclusions that can be drawn.
+The special assumption that the amount of global public good is equal to the sum of the individual countries' contributions is one that in this particular context must mainly be justified in terms of analytical simplicity, while it does not affect the nature of the conclusions.
+More generally, however, it is reasonable to assume that the different countries' contributions may have a different degree of efficiency in contributing to the global public $good^4$.

-Each of the countries is constrained in its output of private and public goods by technology and factor supplies, and these constraints are summarized as
+Each of the countries is constrained in its output of private and public goods by technology and factor supplies, and these constraints can be written as